bmraubo/8l_gbooks_search/README.md

 Problems emerge with reading when the app is used more than once.
 Essentially two lists are created and the JSON parser in viewlist.parseFile() struggles.
 Instinctively, a way to deal with this would be check whether a JSON already exists, and if so, extract the data, add new books, then stringify again.
 Googling for a better way.

 This is harder to resolve than expected.
 The parsedData is an object... but in square brackets. typeof confirms object.
-Cannot push because object.
+Cannot push() because object.
 Merging is problematic, because data is replaced.
 Surely it is a list of objects?

 So apparently, typeof returns object for array... this is odd, but StackOverflow says this is a quirk of JavaScript.
+But this should affect my ability to push data.

+Concat.
+The answer is concat - parsedData = parsedData.concat(chosenBooks)

 chooseBook()